-MCAS Cherry Point uses OSHA's VPP as our Safety and Health Management System.
-MCAS Cherry Point did not implement VPP solely for Star recognition; we already had an excellent Safety and Health Program.
-VPP has made our program better.
-We wanted the best safety and health management system to protect our workforce and set the example for our tenants.
-We are developing and implementing processes that effectively identify, evaluate, prevent, and control hazards so that injuries and illnesses to employees are prevented.
-Through your involvement in the Inspection Process, Hazard Identification, Job Hazard Analysis, Mishap and Near-Miss Reporting, MCAS Cherry Point leaders are confident we are ready to become a VPP Star Site.
+MCAS Cherry Point uses OSHA's VPP to enhance our Safety Management System (SMS).
+MCAS Cherry Point did not implement VPP solely for Star recognition; we already had an excellent Safety Management System, VPP ensures we remain innovative in our approach to improving safe practices.
+VPP has made our Safety Management System better.
+We wanted the best safety management system to protect our workforce and set the example for our tenants.
+We are continuing to develop and implement processes that effectively identify, assess, prevent, and control hazards so that injuries and illnesses to employees are prevented.
+Through your involvement in the Inspection Process, Hazard Identification, Job Hazard Analysis, and Mishap and Near-Miss Reporting, MCAS Cherry Point leadership is confident we are ready to become a VPP Star Site.